 Creating The Port

-Now all over wiring is done .
+Now all the wiring is done .
 It’s time to connect the pixel LEDs to the Pixel LED controller.
+The port labels that we are creating represents the physical ports of the controller or controllers.
 The port in this case is a text line .
 First character is “P” followed by the port number.
 Eg – p1 ,p2 ,p3 , p4 … .
 Here is how to create it .

 • Click on the “Text Line Tool” from the left toolbar and click on the worksheet next to the fist pixel LED of the set of LEDs that connects to that port .